How to Choose the Right Air Conditioning Unit

 3) PACKAGED SYSTEM AIR CONDITIONER

-These are all-in-one units containing the same unit’s evaporator, fan, compressor, and condenser.
-They’re suitable for situations when a property doesn’t have enough room for a split system’s indoor unit.
+All-in-one units contain the same unit’s evaporator, fan, compressor, and condenser.
+They’re suitable when a property doesn’t have enough room for a split system’s indoor unit.
 For example, you might find a packaged system in an apartment.
 Window units are the most popular type of packaged system, though some homeowners choose a portable air conditioner for rooms without window access.

 Is a Window AC Unit Right for Me?